StorjOld/heartbeat/README.md

 This is a merkle tree hash proof of storage scheme.
 It works by pre-generating a large number of deterministic hash challenges from a secret seed and file chunks.
 Then it forms a merkle tree from these challenges and uploads the file and the merkle tree (with leaves stripped) to the server.
 To verify presence of the file, a new seed is deterministically generated and sent to the server.
 Then the appropriate branch of the merkle tree is sent back along with the leaf.
 The client can verify that the merkle tree branch is valid, thereby verifying existance of the file.

 The current implementation uses a random chunk of the file for each challenge, so any one challenge cannot verify the presence of the entire file.
+In addition, the `state` must be transmitted back to the server after it has been modified by the gen_challenge().
+Some information must be maintained in order to ensure that an old state is not returned by the server.
+The state contains a timestamp field which was the time.gmtime() at which the state was created.
+This information could be used if heartbeats are regular.
+If heartbeats are irregular, then an index must be locally maintained for each remote file, and then checked against the state as the state is received from the server.
+Or, the state could be maintained locally.

 ##### SwPriv